 - A fever of 103 degrees F (39.4 C) or higher.

 - A fever that lasts more than three days without medication.

 - A fever that returns after being gone for more than 24 hours.

 - A worsening of current symptoms.

-- OhioHealth will notify the Ohio Department of Health of any positive results, in accordance with state regulations.
+OhioHealth will notify your local health department of any positive results, in accordance with state regulations.

-- If your test results are negative, your surgery will proceed as planned.
-Please remain self-quarantined at home before your surgery, to limit your exposure risk to COVID-19.
+If your test results are negative, meaning that COVID-19 wasn't detected, your procedure can proceed as planned.
+Please remain self-quarantined at home before your surgery or delivery, to limit your exposure risk to COVID-19.

 If you receive a positive result, meaning that the test detected COVID-19, you should self-isolate immediately, and plan to be in self-isolation for 14 days, or, if you’re pregnant, until your delivery date.

 - Avoid public places.